 In this book Diane Reay, herself working class turned Cambridge professor, brings Brian Jackson and Dennis Marsden’s pioneering Education and the Working Class from 1962 up to date for the 21st century.

 Drawing on over 500 interviews, the book, part of the 21st Century Standpoints series published in association with the British Sociological Association, includes rich, vivid stories from working class children and young people.
 It looks at class identity, the inadequate sticking plaster of social mobility, and the effects of wider economic and social class relationships on working class educational experiences.

 The book addresses the urgent question of why the working classes are still faring so much worse than the upper and middle classes in education.
 It reveals how we have ended up with an educational system that still educates the different social classes in fundamentally different ways, and vitally – what we can do to achieve a fairer system.

-Diane Reay grew up in a working class, coal mining community before becoming an inner city, primary school teacher for 20 years.
-She is now emeritus Professor of Education at the University of Cambridge and visiting Professor of Sociology at the London School of Economics and Political Science, with particular interests in social justice issues in education, and cultural analyses of social class, race and gender.
+Diane Reay grew up in a working-class coal-mining community before becoming an inner-city primary school teacher for 20 years.
+She is now Emeritus Professor of Education at the University of Cambridge and visiting Professor of Sociology at the London School of Economics and Political Science, with particular interests in social justice issues in education, and cultural analyses of social class, race and gender.
 She has researched extensively in the areas of social class, gender and ethnicity across primary, secondary and post-compulsory stages of education.

 Why can’t education compensate for society?;

 Class in the classroom;

 The middle and upper classes: Getting the ‘best’ for your own child;